-Situation 2: allergies that may be caused by other ingredients contained in insect-based products
+In addition, allergies or intolerances may also be caused by other ingredients contained in the finished product.

+In that case, the general rules on allergen labelling apply.
 For example if a product contains nuts or milk, the FBO has to indicate the presence of the relevant allergens on the label of the final product.